3 Online Dealership Listing Red Flags to Watch Out For

 2. RED FLAG: A missing or strange odometer reading

 Almost every online dealership listing will have an odometer reading.
 Mileage is one of the most important things to customers when buying a used car.
 As a result, it’s usually front and center in the listing, and sometimes photographers will provide a photo of the actual odometer.
-However, some dealers will hide the actual distance previous owners drove a vehicle.
+However, some dealers will hide the actual distance previous owners have driven a vehicle.

 On the one hand, if the odometer is missing from the listing, skip that car altogether.
 Like with photos, if it’s a new piece of inventory, it could easily just not have been updated yet.
 Alternatively, a week or older vehicle should have a reliable odometer reading.
 Be careful of absent mileage, as it could be higher than expected or so high the dealer doesn’t want buyers to know.